The following pictures are scans of original Polaroid photos of various Dino Riders

 The following pictures are production shots from Product Dynamics.
 Product Dynamics

-is a leading product development company that specializes in the design and fabrication
+was a leading product development company that specialized in the design and fabrication

 of precision prototype models.
 The company worked hand-in-hand with Tyco in creating

 the toys and was responsible for creating the molds for the toys.

 Here are pictures of some of the original molds used to make the actual toys that

 were sold on eBay.

 Here are pictures of “final approval” prototypes that were sold on E-Bay.
 These

 are more or less identical to the production versions, except for the unpainted T.